SharpMeow/SharpMeow/README.md

 <img src="media/emblem.jpg" width="220" alt="A black cat, one gold eye, a bowl of water behind it." />

-I keep small runtimes that do one job all the way through.
-A shop that is a room.
-A studio that reprints a science.
-A Chrome shell whose brain is a URL.
-A field book for two machines I actually own.

 ```
 what leaves the desk
 ────────────────────